JoHegg/ghini.tour/README.rst

 - start ``cordova build android`` and be prepared to wait. the first run might take 20 minutes.
 - start ``cordova build android --release`` when your tour is ready to be released.

-- you might need to use ``cordova prepare``, I'm not sure what that really means.

 keeping track of tours
 ----------------------------